25 Testimonial Examples to Build Hype

 Also known as “influencer testimonials,” authority testimonials are pieces of content that include a celebrity or spokesperson supporting your company.

-Authority testimonials tend to be expensive, and finding the right influencer can be challenging.
+The most effective spokespersons are the ones who share the core values of the business and deeply connect with the target audience.
+Influencer testimonials can be expensive, and finding the right influencer can be challenging.
 Still, when they succeed, these campaigns can pay dividends for your company over time.

 8. Peer Review Testimonials